 Anxiety disorders affect 284 million people globally, yet most don't understand what's happening in their brains or how to respond effectively (WHO, 2017).
-Whether you experience occasional anxiety or have been diagnosed with an anxiety disorder, understanding the neuroscience behind your symptoms is the first step toward managing them.

 Key Research Findings